 Why do some fruiting plants like the Miracle Berry need low pH?

 It comes down to nutrient availability.
 At a low pH micronutrients like iron are abundantly available; meanwhile, micronutrients like magnesium are not at all available.
 The details are a bit complex, but the takeaway is this: fruiting plants like the miracle berry and blueberries which thrive in acidic soil, need those conditions to produce fruit and do well because they have access to more iron at a low pH.
 If you want to know the grueling details of pH and it’s relationship to plant growth, read this post I wrote on tap-water pH adjusting.
-One piece of advice: you can’t really battle the chemistry of it…so rather than ignore pH, set yourself up for success when growing your Miracle Berry and just lower your pH. 🙂
+One piece of advice: you can’t really challenge the chemistry of it…so rather than ignoring pH, set yourself (and your Miracle Berry) up for success and just lower your pH.